bthate/gcid/docs/index.rst

-  netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison.
-Poison that makes impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.
+  netherlands is doing a genocide, a written response where the king of the netherlands confirmed taking note of “what i have written”, namely proof that medicine he uses in treatement laws like zyprexa, haldol, abilify and clozapine are poison that makes impotent, is both physical (contracted muscles) and mental (let people hallucinate) torture and kills members of the victim groups.

-  **GCID** provides a IRC bot that can run as a background daemon for 24/7 day presence in a IRC channel.
-You can use it to display RSS feeds, act as a UDP to IRC gateway, and program your own commands for.
+  **GCID** provides a IRC bot that can run as a background daemon for 24/7 day presence in a IRC channel, be used to display RSS feeds, act as a UDP to IRC gateway and program your own commands for.

  **INSTALL**